ruchen01/entity_topic_newspaper/README.md

 - Extract relevant topics of newspaper and match them with Library of Congress subject listing.
 - Extract important person's names of newspaper and match them with Library of Congress name listing.

-BERT is a masked language model developed by [Google](https://github.com/google-research/bert).
-It contains two steps in the framework: pre-training and fine-tuning.
-During the pre-training, the model is trained on unlabeled BooksCorpus and English Wikipedia text.
-For fine-tuning, the BERT model is initialized with the pre-trained parameters with them fine-tuned for the downstream tasks.
-In the [paper](https://arxiv.org/abs/1810.04805), it is shown that the feature-based approach with BERT, where fixed features are extracted from the pre-trained model, is only slightly behind fine-tuning the entire model.
-One can then perform sentence encoding using [BERT](https://github.com/hanxiao/bert-as-service) , which goal is to represent a variable length sentence into a fixed length vector, e.g. `hello world` to `[0.1, 0.3, 0.9]`.

 ## Setup
 Clone the repository locally and create a virtual environment (conda example below):